-NATURAL LANDSCAPES AND SEASCAPES TARGET STATUS By 2010, to have an ecologically coherent and well-managed network of coastal and offshore BSPAs, Natura 2000 areas and Emerald sites in the Baltic Sea By 2010, the short-term target is to have, when justified, a minimum of 10% of each Baltic Sea sub-region Designated BSPAs, Natura 2000 and Emerald site areas as a percentage of total sub-region areas Percentage of important migration and wintering areas for birds within the Baltic Sea area which are covered by the BSPAs, Natura 2000 and Emerald sites 2000 and Emerald sites Number of BSPAs protecting threatened and/or declining species (for each species separately)
+NATURAL MARINE AND COASTAL LANDSCAPES TARGET INDICATOR STATUS By 2010, to have an ecologically coherent and well-managed network of coastal and offshore Designated BSPAs, Natura 2000 and Emerald site areas as a percentage of total sub-region areas BSPAs, Natura 2000 areas and Emerald sites in the Baltic Sea By 2012 to have common broadscale spatial planning principles for protecting marine environment and Percentage of important migration and wintering areas for birds within the Baltic Sea area which are covered by the BSPAs, Natura 2000 and Emerald sites 69 reconciling various interests concerning sustainable use of coastal and offshore areas, including the Coastal Strip as Number of BSPAs protecting threatened and/or declining species (for each species separately) defined in HELCOM Rec.
+15/1.
+By 2021 to ensure that "natural" and near natural marine landscapes are adequately Percentage of endangered and threatened habitats/biotopes' surface covered by the BSPAs in comparison to their distribution in the Baltic Sea ? protected, and the degraded areas will be restored Percentage of marine and coastal landscapes in good ecological and favourable conservation status ?